Develop An Effective Email Marketing Strategy Today

 However, in order to get real-world results with email list segmentation.

 You need to keep your main business’s core email marketing strategy in mind and at the same time know more about your customer’s buying decisions.

 For now, let’s have a look at three interesting and effective ways to segment your email subscribers to create relevant emails that get results:

-1) Segment by Location
+A) Segment by Location

-If you run an ecommerce business or a business that is location-intensive, then it makes real sense to segment your email list by geography.
+If you run an eCommerce business or a business that is location-intensive, then it makes real sense to segment your email list by geography.

 You should segment your list by geography when:

 - You are sending out special invitations to local events relevant to your customers

 - Your company or business operates in a certain geographic boundary

 - You are establishing your presence or brand in a new location